 Long-acting clotting factor products are appealing for replacement therapy in individuals with hemophilia because they can reduce the frequency of injections.
 A long-lasting recombinant factor IX-albumin fusion protein (rIX-FP) was approved by the US Food and Drug Administration in 2016 for prophylaxis or treatment of bleeding in individuals with hemophilia B .
 The half-life is five to sixfold longer than unmodified factor IX products.
 (See "Treatment of hemophilia", section on 'Longer lasting products'.)

-New approach to treating hemophilia A (May 2016)
+New investigational approach to treating hemophilia A (May 2016)

 The mainstay of treatment for hemophilia A is replacement with exogenous factor VIII, which interacts with factor IX to activate factor X in the coagulation cascade.
-In a new approach, investigators have created a monoclonal antibody (ACE910) that binds simultaneously to factors IX and X, bringing them together and bypassing the role of factor VIII.
-This product has now undergone the first stage of testing in humans.
-In 64 healthy volunteers, ACE910 was well tolerated and did not cause major adverse events .
-It was able to correct a prolonged activated partial thromboplastin time (aPTT) in the volunteers' plasma that had been depleted of factor VIII in vitro.
-The half-life was four to five weeks.
-Clinical trials in people with hemophilia are ongoing.
-(See "Treatment of hemophilia", section on 'Novel proteins'.)
+In a new approach, investigators have created a monoclonal antibody (emicizumab; ACE910) that binds simultaneously to factors IX and X, bringing them together and bypassing the role of factor VIII.
+In a study involving 18 individuals with hemophilia A who had bleeding despite prophylactic or on-demand therapy, once-weekly subcutaneous administration of emicizumab markedly decreased bleeding rates; 11 of these individuals had factor VIII inhibitors .
+There were no serious adverse events or thrombotic complications.
+Additional studies are ongoing.
+(See "Treatment of hemophilia", section on 'Novel proteins')

 Vorapaxar for lower extremity peripheral artery disease (March 2016)